Sport in the Netherlands: Volleyball

 The Netherlands featured national teams in beach volleyball that competed at the women's and men's section at the 2018–2020 CEV Beach Volleyball Continental Cup.

 Cricket

 The Royal Dutch Cricket Federation was formed in 1883.
-In 2021 the federation had 5000 members, which indicates that cricket is not very popular in the Netherlands.
+In 2021 the federation had 5000 members, which indicates that cricket is a minority sport in the Netherland yet still growing.
 The premier division is called the Topklasse, in which ten teams compete for the national championships.

-The Netherlands national cricket team qualified for the cricket World Cup on four occasions; 1996, 2003, 2007 and 2011.
-The country has been considered one of the stronger "minnow" nations for some time.
-Although the sport is sustained by a small player base, some have won professional contracts in England.
+The Netherlands national cricket team qualified for the cricket World Cup on five occasions; 1996, 2003, 2007, 2011 and 2023.
+The country has been considered one of the stronger associate in the world and in Europe alongside Scotland.
 Netherlands is ranked within the top 15 teams in the world and has co-hosted the ICC Cricket World Cup in 1999.